-Collectively, our findings suggest that patients with RS or LS KRASmut have similarly bad prognosis while those with RS wild type have a 26% increased risk of death compared to their LS counterparts.
-This finding may help resolve the current debate on the effect of PTL on survival as it suggests that the relative frequency of KRAS mutated tumors may determine if PTL will be prognostic in a given cohort.
-In a recent editorial it was suggested that an open is if such results stem from true interactions between PTL and KRAS status or by a simple superimposition of distinct effects.
-32959141 This meta-analysis was able, for the first time, to answer this question by detecting significant interaction between PTL and KRAS status.
-The results of this meta-analysis, taken together with evidence on nonmetastatic and unresectable metastatic CRC discussed in this manuscript, suggest that there is a continuum of KRAS and PTL interaction that extends from non-metastatic CRC to (at least) resectable and unresectable liver metastatic disease.
-Given the wide application of KRAS status as marker of tumor biology and PTL as a predictive and prognostic factor, it follows that the evidence presented herein suggests a major change in how we use those two variables.
+Collectively, our findings suggest that patients with RS or LS KRASmut have similarly poor prognoses, while those with RS wild type tumors have a 26% increased risk of death compared to their LS counterparts.
+This finding may help resolve the current debate on the effect of PTL on survival, as it suggests that the relative frequency of KRAS mutated tumors may determine if PTL will be prognostic in a given cohort.
+A recent editorial suggested that an open question is if such results stem from true interactions between PTL and KRAS status or by a simple superimposition of distinct effects.
+32959141 This meta-analysis was able to answer this question for the first time by detecting significant interaction between PTL and KRAS status.
+Taken together with existing evidence on nonmetastatic and unresectable metastatic CRC as discussed in this manuscript, our findings suggest that the interactions between KRAS and PTL exist across multiple stages of disease, ranging from non-metastatic CRC to resectable and unresectable metastatic liver disease.
+Ultimately, given the wide application of KRAS status as a marker of tumor biology and PTL as a predictive and prognostic factor, our findings suggests a major change in how we can utilize these two variables.